Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-02.md

 ### JS - Template Strings

-Best Practice use template literals over the + for concatenation.
+Best Practice use template literal over the + for concatenation.

 Bad!